Is Chow Mein Healthy? Is Vegetable Chow Mein Healthy?

 What is a key ingredient of chow mein?

-The key ingredients of chow mein can vary based on regional and personal preferences, but some common ones include:
+The key ingredients of Cantonese chow mein can vary based on regional and personal preferences, but some common ones include:

 • Noodles: Wheat-based, egg-based, or rice-based noodles are commonly used in chow mein.